 Time-honored architectural styles.

 Gold Hill Mesa’s use of time-honored architectural styles and landscaping are designed to celebrate the local history and environment.
-From the onset of the project the development team, along with their architects, set out to research the color palettes and designs of homes in the Old North End and Old Colorado City in an effort to draw a historic sensibility from the era when the Golden Cycle Mill was operational.
-What emerged were artful, diverse home designs that stay true to seven classic architectural types.
-A book of design guidelines was developed that our builders follow to uphold the community aesthetic and historic tradition, while protecting your investment.
+From the onset of the project the development team, along with their architects, set out to research the color palettes, house floor plans and home designs from the Old North End and Old Colorado City in an effort to draw a historic sensibility from the era when the Golden Cycle Mill was operational.
+What emerged were artful, diverse home designs that stay true to seven classic architectural types like Colonial, Colorado Farm House, Contemporary, Craftsman, European Electric, Foursquare, Prairie, Victorian and Townhomes or Duplex.
+A book of house floor plans and home design guidelines was developed that our builders follow to uphold the community aesthetic and historic tradition, while protecting your investment.

 COLORADO FARM HOUSE